 - HTTP Error 500 – Internal Server Error

 - The website cannot display the page – HTTP 500

 In addition to the list, you might see a blank white screen or a longer error message asking you to contact the server administrator.

 It is becoming more common to have a custom 500 Internal Server Error page as well.

 Troubleshooting Other 5xx Errors

 Everyone who uses WordPress has encountered the HTTP error 500 WordPress at least once in their life.
 However, whether you’re an advanced developer, or a beginner, fixing the error is pretty easy if you know what to do.

 Here’s a quick recap of the methods we’ve learned today:

-There you have it!
-The WordPress 500 Internal Server Error can be scary but if you follow the steps we provided carefully, you’ll be able to access your site again in no time.
+There you have it.
+The 500 Internal Server Error can be scary but if you follow the steps we provided carefully, you’ll be able to fix the issue and access your site again in no time.
 Good luck!